mahesh-mr/note_app/README.md

 ## Getting Started

-his is simple Note App using flutter staggered grid and google fonts plugins .
+This is simple Note App using flutter staggered grid and google fonts plugins .

 This is user friendly app.
 User can type their notes easily.
 User can add and delete their notes in easy way.